Cathedral Art Gallery

 Cathedral Gallery Biennial Santero Show

-This show, opening March 12 (March 12-June 4) features art by many renowned Santero artists.
+This show, March 12-June 4, features art by many renowned Santero artists.
 This is a distinctly New Mexican art form, and is always a popular show.
 There are also statues, carved items, and cards.
 The Gallery is open M-Th from 9-4, Fridays from 9-noon and on Sunday mornings.
 All art is for sale.
 Further info, contact Ruth Norton.